Telemedicine Benefits for Military and Veterans

 Innovative Telemedicine through the VA

-While other healthcare programs are currently allowing the use of technologies like FaceTime or Skype during the coronavirus pandemic, the VA has provided secure telehealth services to veterans through VA Video Connect since early 2018.
-This is a secure videoconferencing app designed specifically to connect veterans to their healthcare providers from a computer or smartphone.
+The VA has provided secure telehealth services to veterans through VA Video Connect since early 2018.
+This is a secure videoconferencing app explicitly designed to connect veterans to their healthcare providers from a computer or smartphone.

 Additional VA Telemedicine Innovations

 Annie, an app that sends automated text messages, supports Veterans in playing an active role in their own healthcare.
-Through automated text messages, Annie empowers Veterans to actively monitor their symptoms during the coronavirus pandemic.
-The app will then provide advice on contacting a healthcare team or calling the nurse triage line.
-You must register for this service on the app…share the name of it!
+Through automated text messages, Annie empowers Veterans, providing them with automated self-care reminders.

 Using the VA appointments tool through your MyHealtheVet, you can request a telehealth appointment or reschedule an existing appointment as a telehealth appointment.